Facebook Live Stream Tips & Tactics: Best Practices Guide for BroadcastersJanuary 25, 2018

 - Embrace imperfection.
 Authenticity and unpredictability are part of what make Facebook Live interesting.
 Things will inevitably go wrong—and as long as they don’t shut down your broadcast, they can actually make it more compelling.
 Encourage both on- and off-screen talent to talk, laugh and joke with each other, play games with your followers and engage your audience.

 - Schedule and promote your broadcasts.
 Schedule your Facebook Live streams as if they were a broadcast TV show; this gets viewers in the habit of seeking out your content at the same time every day, week or month.
 And make sure to advertise your broadcast via email, your website and other social channels before, during and after the event to capture maximum viewership.
+The longer your broadcast and the more consistently you to so, the better your streams will perform.

 - Analyze the results.
 Facebook boasts an intuitive user interface for analyzing live video metrics.
 To gauge the performance of your streams and replicate what resonates with your audience, analyze Facebook Live metrics such as engagement; reach; reactions, comments and shares; viewer retention; clicks; and negative feedback.